Dhar Mann: Videos

-A New York Times profile of Mann described his YouTube videos as "timely narratives about police-calling Karens and Covid-19 hoarders" told in the fashion of "1980s after-school specials and the educational short films of the '50s", and noted their often "thin and absolutist" moral philosophy and blatantly clickbait titles.
+The studio's videos feature often recurring actors.
+A New York Times profile of Mann described his YouTube videos as "timely narratives about police-calling Karens and COVID-19 hoarders" told in the fashion of "1980s after-school specials and the educational short films of the '50s".
+It noted their often "thin and absolutist" moral philosophy and "openly click bait" titles.
 Vulture called them "feel-good" videos intended to "encourage people to be decent to one another."